jrobinson123/global_companies_20_questions/README.md

 https://github.com/cmusam/fortune500

 ### Dependencies
-This program was written in python3, the libraries used are pandas,numpy, and random
+This program was written in python3, specifically Python 3.6.5 the libraries used are pandas,numpy, and random

 ### Usage